LEFT

 num_chars | The number of characters you want to extract from the left side of the text string. |

 Suppose you have the text string 'ExcelRocks2022' and you want to extract the first 5 characters.
-The LEFT formula would be: =LEFT('ExcelRocks2022', 5) This will return 'Excel'.
+Use the formula: =LEFT("ExcelRocks2022", 5).
+This will return 'Excel'.

 Imagine you have the text string 'HelloWorld' and you wish to retrieve the first 3 characters.
-The LEFT formula would be: =LEFT('HelloWorld', 3) This will output 'Hel'.
+Use the formula: =LEFT("HelloWorld", 3).
+This will output 'Hel'.

-The LEFT function is ideal for cases where you need to extract a fixed number of characters from the beginning of a text string.
-It is important to ensure that the num_chars
+Use the LEFT function when you need to extract a set number of characters from the start of a text string.
+Make sure the num_chars

-argument does not exceed the total length of the text string to avoid errors.
+argument is not greater than the length of the text string to prevent errors.

 num_chars